Alexey-T/CudaText/app/py/cuda_brackets_hilite/readme/readme.txt

 Plugin for CudaText
-Finds and hilites (with back-color) bracket under caret and its pair bracket (pair bracket searched considering nested brackets).
+Finds and highlightes bracket under caret and its pair bracket (pair bracket is searched considering nested brackets).
-Brackets are configured per lexer in config file.

-Gives items in Plugins:
+Gives items in Plugins menu:
-- edit config file
-- jump to pair bracket
+- go to pair bracket
-- select text to pair bracket
+- select to pair bracket
+- select to pair bracket, inside
+- config

+Config file:
+- Brackets, which are considered, per lexer, e.g. "()[]{}"
+- Color of hiliting (use Color Picker plugin to edit HTML colors here)

 Author: Alexey T.
 License: MIT